Clarifying identification and estimation of treatment effects in the Sequential Parallel Comparison Design: Discussion

 Additionally, Liu et al.\cite{liu2022} focus on the estimation of the individual strata effects at each time point, and the effects for never-responders and drug-only responders by taking a weighted average of their respective estimates at each stage.
 Their results assume that classification is accurate following the EM algorithm's maximum likelihood estimation and sampling of responder status.
 Our results provide insight of the impact of misclassification on the estimates.

+While Song et al.\cite{song2025} advocate for using their newly proposed estimands and estimators with a novel approach to classification, they acknowledge that misclassification will result in bias even for their estimators, and that misclassification is unavoidable.
+Additionally, despite acknowledging the difficulty in interpreting the SPCD estimator $\hat{\Delta}_w$ because it mixes study populations, Song et al. advocates for adopting the $\Delta_{Joint}$ estimand which also mixes study populations in an uninterpretable manner (participants in the first stage vs participants in the second stage).

+Given the consensus on the importance of accurate placebo response classification in the inferential procedure for SPCD analysis, the intractability of placebo response misclassification, and the demonstrated amount of bias due to misclassification shown in Section~\ref{sec-app-theta-hat-deriv} as well as in prior work\cite{liu2022, song2025}, we would advocate for using alternative approaches to account for placebo response in clinical trials such as optimal partitioning via finite mixture models\cite{tarpey_optimal_2010} or latent regression analysis where placebo response is reconsidered as a continuous latent predictor\cite{tarpey_latent_2010}.

 Beyond the scope of this investigation, it may be better to model placebo response as a continuous latent variable rather than a binary indicator since it is plausible that everyone can exhibit some degree of placebo response along a continuum.
-While the binary responder status is a simplifying assumption that ties estimation to the well-known finite mixture model, it may not be a reasonable assumption for many of the applications in which SPCD are deployed, e.g.,~to study interventions for pain or psychiatric conditions.
+While the binary responder status is a simplifying assumption that ties estimation to the well-known finite mixture model, it may not be a reasonable assumption for many of the applications in which SPCD are deployed, such as in the study of interventions for pain or psychiatric conditions.